 The Netherlands tops work-life balance

-While both Germany and the Netherlands both rank above average in terms of work-life balance, the Netherlands recently overcame Denmark to land in the No. 1 spot, according to the OECD Better Life Index.
+While both Germany and the Netherlands both rank above average in terms of work-life balance, the Netherlands recently overcame Denmark to land the top spot, according to the OECD Better Life Index.
 Employees in the Netherlands should not expect to work very long hours — only 0.4% do so, according to the index.
 For Germany, that figure jumps to 5%, allowing for less leisure time for those working in the country.
 If a healthy work-life balance is highly important, the Netherlands is the better choice.

 In both countries, however, it’s not entirely common to regularly socialise with colleagues during that generous leisure time.
 While there are the occasional teambuilding activities and group dinners, German and Dutch employees generally keep their private life private.